bergerch/opti-aware/README.md

 ## Step 8 (optional): Testing/Evaluation of Client-side Speculation

 To evaluate the behavior of client-side speculation, the `Correctable` Interface must be used.
-For this purpose, we provide a seperate Client Implementation in `bftsmart.demo.ThroughputLatencyClientICG`
+For this purpose, we provide a separate Client Implementation in `bftsmart.demo.ThroughputLatencyClientICG`

 ## Additional information and publications